Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Abstract

 \section{Abstract}

-We study certain Morgan-Shalen type compactifications for locally Hermitian symmetric spaces and identify them with Satake compactifications for the adjoint representation.
+This research monograph mainly aims to provide, or make a step toward, a theory of {\it canonical} and explicit compactifications of moduli spaces of K-trivial varieties, notably K3 surfaces.
+We require a geometric meaning i.e., to make the boundary of the compactified moduli space parametrize limits of Ricci-flat K\"ahler metrics, which are often collapsed and also coincides with a posteriori defined ``tropicalized version'' of original varieties.
+From differential geometric perspective, this work provides a moduli-theoretic framework for the limiting behavior of Ricci-flat K\"ahler metrics.
+We emphasize that the compactification we use are {\it no longer varieties}.
+More precisely speaking, our actual discussion proceeds as follows.

-Then, via such compactification theory, we provide a moduli-theoretic framework for the collapsing of Ricci-flat-K\"ahler metrics.
-In other words, we give geometric meaning to the Satake compactifications for the adjoint representations or the Morgan-Shalen type compactifications, for certain cases.
+A general form of our desired compactifications can be obtained by applying a variant of {\it Morgan-Shalen} type compactifications \cite{MS} to locally Hermitian symmetric spaces.
+Note that the compactifying procedure depends on either the theory of valuations or that of dual intersection complexes, which often appear in the contexts of birational geometry, non-archimedean geometry or tropical geometry.
+Our first observation identifies the compactification with {\it the Satake compactification for the adjoint representation}.
+Note that it is different from the so-called Satake-Baily-Borel compactification, but is still a particular example of \cite{Sat2} and hence constructed in the context of Lie theory or symmetric spaces.
+The existence of two descriptions of the same compactification are beneficially used in our work.

-More precisely, we apply the compactification to moduli spaces of compact hyperK\"ahler manifolds, and state our main conjectures that they parametrize the Gromov-Hausdorff limits of the rescaled hyperK\"ahler metrics with fixed diameters.
-Before partially proving the conjectures mainly for K3 surfaces, we first establish abelian varieties version, refining the previous work of the first author.
-A benefit of our conjecture is that, once it is confirmed, then for quite general sequences which are not even necessarily ``maximally degenerating", we can determine the Gromov-Hausdorff limits.
+We apply this compactification to moduli spaces of compact hyperK\"ahler manifolds, which includes K3 surfaces but special case of K-trivial varieties.
+Our main conjectures state that the compactification parametrizes the Gromov-Hausdorff limits of the rescaled Ricci-flat (hyperK\"ahler) metrics with fixed diameters.
+A benefit of our conjectures is that, once it is confirmed, then for quite general sequences which are not even necessarily ``maximally degenerating", we can determine the Gromov-Hausdorff limits.
+The main body of this monograph aims to give (partial) confirmation of the conjectures in various cases.
+We first establish the easier case of abelian varieties, refining the previous work of the first author.
+Then, we proceed to the cases of K3 surfaces and hyperK\"ahler manifolds.